michelleacg/Kickstarter-Analysis/README.md

 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/111101012/184455754-8b986413-6047-4122-91fd-ba24d53a7b4e.png)

-Failed campagined have much higher fundraising goals than successfule Kickstarter campaigns, but failed kickstarter campaignes are unsuccessul for reasons other than asking for too much money.
+Failed campaigns have much higher fundraising goals than successful campaigns.
+The most successful campaigns have a goal that is less than 1,000.

 Louise estimates her play will cost $12,000
-Theater campaings ar the most successful overall.
 Louise is asking for more than twice the average successful Kickstarter Campaign.

 ### Challenges and Difficulties Encountered